 And then we will sing is on the Con Brio label.
-You can order it here or download it on iiTunes
+You can order the CD (physical or digital) here.

 This is a description of the contents:

 “Back in Shakespeare’s 400th anniversary year (2016) it seemed only right to set some of his songs to music.
 There are two of those settings on this CD (Come away death and Fear no more the heat o’ the sun).

 Reynardine and Sovay, Sovay are two traditional songs known (and sung by) generations of British folk singers.

 Perhaps the biggest horror of the present age are the crowds of refugees fleeing war and torture – many of them dying as they try to make their escape.
 Burning tyres resulted from photos of child victims and refugees involved in this sad, dangerous, hopeful procession.
 Immigration itself was a potent factor in the debate which lead to Brexit (and other elections in 2016).
 The discourse generated by this lead (and leads to) entrenched prejudice and frightful acts.
 The dove is about this, and about the murder of British MP Jo Cox on June 16, 2016.

 Freya’s song is an attempt to say what it’s like for a dearly loved child to be born into this climate and We will rise again is about how to come back from the various ‘brinks’ we face!
 Stars is a song of love for a daughter who looked up from the desert.